whi-lab/whi-lab.github.io/index.markdown

 Our goal is to improve health equity and access <span class="bold-statement-cap">for all</span>.
 </div>

-We are a highly collaborative and interdisciplinary research lab.
+We are an interdisciplinary research lab from
+[Penn State](https://ist.psu.edu/).
 Our work focuses on the intersection of digital health and human computer interaction (HCI).
-We develop human-centered and data-driven technologies to support health and wellbeing needs of marginalized communities.
+We create human-centered, scalable, and data-driven technologies to support health and wellbeing needs of marginalized communities.

 <div class="row">